pratapram/unicornML/README.md

 3. [Create your own classifier](3_ServerlessBackend)

 After you have completed the workshop you can delete all of the resources that were created by following the [cleanup guide](9_CleanUp).

+# unicornML

+This is a repository to hold artefacts for the AWS workshop

+Files:
+The sagemaker notebook: gender-classifier-golden.ipynb

+The sagemaker python file: gender-keras-2.py

+The lambda function to invoke sagemaker endpoint: lambda_sagemaker_invoke.py